Economics Requirements

 Senior Thesis and Honors in Economics

 Students wishing to further their economics training with a yearlong research project must register for Economics 451 (1 credit) and 491 (3 credits) during the fall of their senior year.
 At the end of the fall semester, students who are interested in pursuing honors research and who have the Economics Department’s approval then complete a second semester of research by enrolling in Economics 452 (1 credit) and 484 (3 credits).
 Those completing Economics 452 and 484 with at least an A-, and who have maintained a GPA in the major of at least 3.50, are entitled to graduate with honors in the major.
-The point scale for determination of honors in the major applies to all courses offered toward the major.
+The point scale for the determination of honors in the major applies to all economics courses offered toward the major.
 Another option, the Senior Thesis, is available to students who want to do a yearlong research project but do not meet the GPA requirement for honors.
-These students should enroll in Economics 451 and 491 in the fall followed by Economics 45s and 482 in the spring.
+These students should enroll in Economics 451 and 491 in the fall followed by Economics 452 and 482 in the spring.
 Further details can be obtained from the department.

 Requirements for the Minor in Economics

 The department offers two tracks for a minor in economics.
-Track 1 includes courses in accounting and introductory finance.
+Track 1 requires courses in accounting and introductory finance.
 Track 2 enables students to select from a variety of policy areas to focus their study of economics in completing the minor.

 Track 1.
 Economics 133, 134, 121, 211; and two Economics electives numbered 200 and above.
-Also Economics 293; or Statistics 212; or Psychology 214 and 215; or Sociology 271; or Government 281; or equivalent.
+Also Economics 293; or Statistics 212; or Psychology 214 and 215; or Sociology 271; or Government 281.

 Track 2.
-Economics 133, 134; Mathematics 125, 130, or 135 (or equivalent); Economics 223; and two Economics electives numbered 200 and above.
-Also Economics 293; or Statistics 212; or Psychology 214 and 215; or Sociology 271; or Government 281; or equivalent.
+Economics 133, 134; Mathematics 120, 125, 130, or 135 (or equivalent); Economics 223; and two Economics electives numbered 200 and above.
+Also Economics 293; or Statistics 212; or Psychology 214 and 215; or Sociology 271; or Government 281.

 No course that could fulfill a requirement for either track of the economics minor may be taken satisfactory/unsatisfactory.
 This includes all courses listed in economics and any course used to fulfill the mathematics and statistics requirements.